+Scam artists follow the headlines.
 Don't give your personal information to someone you don't know.
 Be wary of calls, emails, texts and pop-ups you did not solicit.
 Scammers can use information taken from a breach to make their request seem legit.
-When in doubt, cut-off contact and call SCDCA's Identity Theft Unit.
+When in doubt, cut-off contact.
+To report a scam or to get help if you gave your info to a scammer, contact SCDCA's Identity Theft Unit at (800) 922-1594 or by visiting www.consumer.sc.gov and clicking "Identity Theft Unit."